runreflect/agent/README.md

 to create and run tests against private, non-publicly-accessible applications.

 The Reflect Agent runs as a docker container on a host within the private network.
-It establishes a [Wireguard](https://www.wireguard.com/) tunnel to Reflect's API through which the Reflect browsers can reach applications in the private network.
+It establishes a [Wireguard](https://www.wireguard.com/) tunnel via Reflect's API through which the Reflect browsers can reach applications in the private network.

 ## Background